 JAXA, University of Tokyo, Kochi University, Rikkyo University, Nagoya University, Chiba Institute of Technology, Meiji University, Aizu University, AIST.

-A total of four instruments are installed within the 30 × 30 × 20-centimetre lander.
-A DLR radiometer and camera, together with a spectrometer from the Institut d’Astrophysique Spatiale and a magnetometer from Technical University Braunschweig are set to examine the mineralogical composition and geological properties of the asteroid’s surface and measure its surface temperature and magnetic field.
-MASCOT’s swing arm will provide it with the kinetic energy required to perform its manoeuvres on the surface.
+A total of four instruments are installed within the 30 x 30 x 20-centimetre lander.
+A DLR radiometer and camera, together with a spectrometer from the Institut d'Astrophysique Spatiale and a magnetometer from the TU Braunschweig, are set to examine the mineralogical and geological composition of the asteroid’s surface and gauge its surface temperature as well as the asteroid’s magnetic field.
+A built-in swing arm gives MASCOT the required propulsion to make jumping manoeuvres over the surface.

 On 3 December 2014, the Japanese space probe Hayabusa2 embarked on a sample return mission to the C-type asteroid 162173 Ryugu (1999 JU3).
 It is operated by the Japan Aerospace Exploration Agency (JAXA) and carries the MASCOT (Mobile Asteroid Surface Scout) lander built by the German Aerospace Center (DLR) in collaboration with the French Space Agency (CNES).
 Its target Ryugu is what is known as a near-Earth asteroid.
 Hayabusa2 is the immediate follow-on mission of the Hayabusa mission, which saw the first probe return to Earth with samples taken from asteroid Itokawa in June 2010.
 At that time, the DLR Institute of Planetary Research also investigated the rare particles.

 The aim of the Hayabusa2 mission is to learn more about the origin and evolution of the Solar System.
 Like comets, asteroids are some of the most primordial celestial bodies.
 Researching asteroids gives us a glimpse into our cosmic past.
 Near-Earth Objects (NEOs), such as Ryugu, also pose a potential threat to Earth and therefore need to be investigated to learn about and reduce their threat.